 Will my child experience pain with limb lengthening?

 Your child may experience some pain and discomfort as limb lengthening occurs.
-However, our orthopaedic subspecialists work with you and your child to manage the pain with appropriate, effective medications.
+However, our orthopedic subspecialists work with you and your child to manage the pain with appropriate, effective medications.
 Our goal is to minimize your child’s pain.

 What are the risks associated with limb lengthening?